 LOT LINE, SIDE: A lot line that is neither a front or rear lot line.
 On a corner lot, the longer lot line that abuts a street is a side lot line.

 MAJOR EVENT ENTERTAINMENT: Major event entertainment uses are characterized by activities and structures that draw large numbers of people to specific events or attractions.
 Examples include: race tracks, sports areas; rodeo grounds; exhibition areas; drive-in theaters; amusement parks; golf courses and country clubs; tourist attraction sites; and, fairgrounds.

+MAJOR UTILITY FACILITIES: The major structure owned or operated by a public, private or cooperative electric, fuel, or communications company for the generation, transmission, distribution or processing of its products.

 MANUFACTURED HOME: A movable living unit designed for year-round occupancy, having no foundation other than wheels, jacks, piers or skirting, and which is capable of being moved, towed or transported by another vehicle.
 Manufactured homes shall comply with the requirements of the Manufactured Home Construction and Safety Standards effective June 15, 1976.